 Application Part One asks a few simple questions about your contact information and educational background.
-Please start this application well in advance of the deadline, February 5, 2018.
+Please read through all the application instructions and complete all elements of the application by the deadline - February 4, 2019.
+If you have any questions please contact email@example.com.

 As part of your application process for admission to the PhD program at HUC-JIR’s School of Graduate Studies on the Cincinnati campus, we encourage you to speak with the Director.
 This informal, preliminary consultation is a way for us to get to know you better, for you to ask your questions and be sure now is the right time for you to apply to HUC-JIR.
 Simply email GradSchool@huc.edu to set a date and time.